eclipse-pde/.github/profile/README.md

 ### PDE Doc

-Help documentation for PDE, which is [stored together with other project documentation](https://github.com/eclipse-platform/eclipse.platform.releng.aggregator/tree/master/eclipse.platform.common/bundles/org.eclipse.pde.doc.user) in the platform aggregator.
+Help documentation for PDE which is [stored on its own](https://github.com/eclipse-pde/eclipse.pde/tree/master/org.eclipse.pde.doc.user) in the PDE sources.

 ## Reporting issues